 The Double Play Potential of Pre-1965 U.S. Silver Coins

-The case for owning low-premium bullion products, and avoiding high-premium numismatic products, is straightforward.
+The case for owning low-premium bullion products, and avoiding high-premium numismatic coins for sale, is straightforward.
 Specialty coins that carry hefty collectible premiums above melt value put buyers an immediate disadvantage.
 If they have to turn around and sell, they might get back only a small fraction of the premium they paid.

 Bullion coins that sell for close to melt value don’t carry that type of downside risk.
 They tend to closely track spot prices with relatively small bid/ask spreads.